VW Accelerator Pedal Bushing

 included with the bushing kit (see photo B above)

-It is easiest to slip the pedal shaft out part ways, remove the outer
+It is easiest to slip the pedal shaft out part way, then remove the

-nylon bushing, then pop the inner bushing free and pivot the pedal
+outer nylon bushing, then pop the inner bushing free and pivot the

-assembly free of the bracket, disconnecting the throttle cable before
+pedal assembly free of the bracket, disconnecting the throttle cable

-the pedal assembly to remove it, realize that it may be even harder to
+force the pedal assembly to remove it, realize that it may be even

-put it back into the bracket, so you may want to consider replacing the
+harder to put it back into the bracket, so you may want to consider

 Note that the hole for the throttle cable can be slightly offset from